-Turn left and, walk to the edge of the A27, 6 go right and walk downhill along the left field edge with a wide sweep of the downs escarpment directly ahead.
-Follow the path up a slope to join the village street at Alciston.
+Turn left and, after 30 yards 6 go right over a stile and walk downhill along a left field edge with a wide sweep of the downs escarpment directly ahead.
+In a field corner cross two stiles and bear half left, obliquely up a slope.
+In the far field former you have a choice of stiles.
+Go over the one on the left and forward along a left field edge to join the village street at Alciston.

-Turn right, soon passing the Rose Cottage pub (shut down) on your right.
-Carry on past the church on your left and where the lane bends left, the tithe barn, also on the left.
+Turn right, soon passing The Rose Cottage B&B on your right.
+Carry on past the church on your left.